ORNL/cpp-proposals-pub/D1673/blas_interface.md

 3. When applied to an `mdarray`, the functions turn the `mdarray` into an `mdspan`.
 This could introduce (modest) overhead for very small vectors or matrices.

+Here are the options:

+1. Keep "view" functions.

+2. Drop "view" functions.
+Retain tags and `constexpr` tag values; use them as function arguments to algorithms.

+### `triangular_view` redefines `mdspan` "domain"; what to do?

+The `triangular_view` function returns an `basic_mdspan`.
+However, its "domain" -- the set of its valid index pairs `i,j` -- does not, in general, include all pairs in the Cartesian product of its extents.
+This differs from the definition of *domain* in [P0009](wg21.link/p0009).
+In what follows, we will call this an *incomplete domain*.

+We distinguish between "incomplete" and "sparse" domains.
+"Sparse" means that at multiindices still in the Cartesian product of extents E, but not in some set of "populated entries" P, the matrix elements are zero.
+Multiindices not in P are still valid multiindices, at least for reading.
+(It's often more efficient for sparse matrix data structures to forbid writing to multiindices not in P.  Recall that sparse matrices are just sparse graphs with weighted edges.)
+"Incomplete" means that some multiindices in the Cartesian product of extents are not even in the domain.

+In the unpacked case, we could consider the result of `triangular_view` to have a sparse domain.
+For index pairs not in the triangular view's domain, the triangular matrix has zero elements.
+The triangular view's accessor could even return zero values for those index pairs, though that would come at a run-time cost (an extra branch per access).
+Those index pairs still live in the domain of a "parent" `basic_mdspan` or `basic_mdarray`, so the memory is valid.
+It's just that users of the triangular view promise not to write to them.
+In the packed case, however, index pairs not in the triangle do not map to valid 1-D storage indices.

+Here are some options for addressing this issue:

+1. "Hack" the layout mapping policy to make it complete.
+   Preserve P0009's definition of *domain*.

+2. Introduce a new category of layout mapping policy, "incomplete."
+   Redefine *domain* in P0009.

+For both the unpacked and packed cases, we could "hack" the layout mapping policy so that indices outside the triangle map to some arbitrary valid 1-D index.
+That would make the layout no longer incomplete, at the cost of making it nonunique.
+It may also incur an extra branch.
+This option "lies," but it avoids touching any existing P0009 wording.

+The other option is to redefine *domain* in P0009, and add "completeness" to the list of layout mapping policy attributes (uniqueness, contiguity, and stridedness).
+We need the latter because incompleteness, like nonuniqueness, prevents algorithm developers from writing generic code.
+Nonuniqueness prevents genericity on output arguments (see discussion above); incompleteness prevents genericity on both input and output arguments.

 ### Combine functions that differ only by rank of arguments?